 "Again, you have heard that it was said to those of ancient times, 'You shall not swear falsely, but carry out the vows you have made to the Lord.'
 But I say to you, Do not swear at all, either by heaven, for it is the throne of God, or by the earth, for it is his footstool, or by Jerusalem, for it is the city of the great King.
 And do not swear by your head, for you cannot make one hair white or black.
 Let your word be 'Yes, Yes' or 'No, No'; anything more than this comes from the evil one.

-As Sirach says, Before each person is the choice between life and death, and whichever one chooses will be given.
-Every day we choose between life and death.
-Every day we are choosing our way into one or the other.
+As Sirach says, each person must choose between life and death … and whichever one chooses will be given.
+The choices we make every day have a life or death quality.
+Every day we are choosing in one direction or the other.

-We all have our reasons for the choices we make.
-Sometimes our choices are about gaining approval and acceptance, wanting to fit in and be liked.
-Sometimes our choices arise from a desire to be loved and accepted.
-We choose based upon the costs, benefits, and risks associated with our choices.
-Sometimes we chosen to give up and others times to muscle our way through.
-I suspect we've all made choices that we thought would make us successful, wealthy, popular.
-We've probably made choices that we hoped would create the persona and identity we wanted.
+We all have reasons for the choices we make.
+Sometimes we are seeking approval and acceptance, wanting to fit in and be liked.
+We choose based upon the costs, benefits and risks involved.
+Sometimes we may just give up and refuse to choose.
 Sometimes we choose power, control, or security.
-Often our choices are about self-protection or making ourselves feel better and happy.
-And sometimes they have been about making another feel bad, an attempt to get back at him or her.
-Have you ever chosen yes when you really meant no?
-I suspect we all have.
-Why did we do that?
-What was behind that?
+Often our choices are about self-protection or making ourselves feel happier.
+Or we might choose to make another feel bad, and attempt to get back at him or her; or more positively, we may choose to make amends and make up.

-Those experience of choosing tell us there is something more.
-They point to the wisdom in our first reading (Sirach 15:15-20).
-There is really only one choice to be made, and it is the choice between life and death.
-Sure, we make lots of other choices but in the end the only choice that really matters is the one between life and death.
-It is both the ultimate choice and the ultimate criterion for all other choices.
-After all, what good does it do us to gain the whole world, only to lose our life? (cf Mark 8:36)
+Our experience of making choices brings us back to our reading from Sirach.
+There is one fundamental choice to be made — the choice between life and death.
+Where will I spend eternity?
+The choice that really matters in the end is between life and death.
+This ultimate criterion should affect all other choices.
+What good does it profit a person to gain the whole world, and lose ones soul? (cf Mark 8:36)

 There is a fruitful tension between the Gospel and the first reading from Sirach.
 While Jesus makes the commandments even more demanding, Sirach claims that we can keep the commandments if only we really want to.
 Both readings are very direct and there's no missing the message.